PrefectHQ/prefect/docs/index.md

 async def github_stars(repos):
     await asyncio.gather(*[get_stars(repo) for repo in repos])

-# run the flow!
+# call the flow!
-asyncio.run(github_stars(["PrefectHQ/Prefect", "PrefectHQ/miter-design"]))
+asyncio.run(github_stars(["PrefectHQ/Prefect", "PrefectHQ/prefect-dbt"]))
 ```

-The above examples are just scratching the surface of how Prefect can help you coordinate your dataflows.
+The above examples just scratch the surface of how Prefect can help you coordinate your dataflows.

 ---